 - Add the apple cider vinegar and scrape up any browned bits on the bottom of the pot.

-- Add 4 cups of the chicken stock and heavy cream.
+- Add 4 of the 5 cups vegetable stock and heavy cream.
 Bring to a boil, then reduce down to a simmer.

 - Cover the pot and simmer for 1 hour, until squash and carrots easily fall apart when cut with the side of a spoon.